lime-green/bcd/README.md

 #bcd

-A linux tool written in perl to go back to a directory matching a pattern.
+A Unix tool written in perl to go back to a directory matching a pattern.
 No more typing `cd ../../../../..` repeatedly!

 `bcd` will change to the directory matching the input pattern.
 It prioritises directories that are deeper in the tree (excluding the current directory) if there is more than one match.